fasteddy516/CircuitPython_JoystickXL/README.rst

     :target: https://open.vscode.dev/fasteddy516/CircuitPython_JoystickXL
     :alt: Open in Visual Studio Code

+**This driver is under active, initial development.
+Parts of its functionality and API will change over the next few weeks as work on it continues.**

 Description
 ===========
 This CircuitPython driver simulates a *really big* USB HID joystick device - up to 64 buttons, 8 axes and 4 hat (POV) switches.
 If you want to build a custom game controller with a lot of inputs - *I'm looking at you, space/flight sim pilots and racing sim drivers* - JoystickXL can help.

 Requirements
 ============